from collections.abc import Iterable

 return True

-[docs] def get_all_frontdoor_adjustment_sets(self, X, Y):
+def get_all_frontdoor_adjustment_sets(self, X, Y):

 """

-Z satisifies the front-door critierion if:
+Z satisfies the front-door criterion if:

 (i) Z intercepts all directed paths from X to Y